(c) Photofest / Getty Images

 It was not easy to decide on the scriptwriter.
 When I first consulted with writer Gore Vidal (original author of Michael Sarne's Myra (1970)), he told me that he wanted to include a story he had written himself in the film, so I gave up on using him.
 Ta.
 Next, he had playwright Jack Gilber write a scenario, but this was rejected.

-The person who decided to do this was Waldo Salt.
-He was blacklisted during Hollywood's Red Scare in the 1950s, and thereafter wrote screenplays for television and other projects anonymously.
-In his personal life, he experienced a divorce, lived in a cheap hotel in New York, and realized the emptiness of writing anonymous screenplays.
-He was in his fifties at the time and thought there was no future for him.
+The man chosen for the role was Waldo Salt.
+After being blacklisted in the Hollywood Red Scare of the 1950s, he wrote anonymous screenplays for television and other productions.
+He had been A Very Private Affair and lived in a cheap hotel in New York, and felt the emptiness of writing anonymous screenplays.
+He was in his 50s at the time and thought he had no future.

 Then came the work on ``Midnight Cowboy.''
 The completed script pleased the producers, and Salt won the Academy Award for Best Adapted Screenplay.
 Jennifer Salt (Waldo's daughter), who plays Annie, the main character's hometown girlfriend in the film, looks back on her father: ``At that moment, my father rose from the ashes like a phoenix.''
 (From the BD interview for this work).